hantsy/java-sandbox/text-block.md

 > 3. Escape sequences are interpreted, as in a string literal.
 >

+More about `stripIntent` , see  [this question on stackoverflow](https://stackoverflow.com/questions/58030419/how-the-intents-processed-in-a-text-blockjava-13).

 Besides `stripIntent`, there are  a `formatted` and `translateEscapes` method added in String class.

 The following is an example of `formatted`.